 A4: Gap Analysis

 Berlin has made significant progress in creating affordable housing but there is a need for more affordable home ownership and rental opportunities.
-A “gap analysis” is a methodology for estimating the number of additional housing units that would be needed at different price points so that there is enough housing supply at each price point to satisfy the demand of existing Berlin residents so that existing residents do not need to pay more than 30% of their income on housing.
+A “gap analysis” is a methodology for estimating the number of additional housing units that would be needed at different price points to provide enough housing supply at each price point to satisfy the demand of existing Berlin residents so that existing residents do not need to pay more than 30% of their income on housing.
 What follows is a gap analysis for Berlin.
 The intent of this analysis is to provide a theoretical estimate of the additional housing units needed in each price range for both renters and homeowners.
 Some of the data sources used in this gap analysis section are different than the data sources used in other sections of the report.

 Based on the data collected and analyzed for Berlin, households were divided into three distinct groups covering both renters and owners: upper income buyers and renters, moderate income, and lower income.
 The upper income group accounts for 56% of all households, while the moderate or middle-income comprise about 24%, with the lower income households accounting for 21% when categorized by household income.